Combi Boiler Installation Cost

 Power Flush Costs

-Power flushing is the best practice when installing a new boiler, but it's especially important in older properties where years of sludge and limescale may have built up in your pipes and radiators.
+Power flushing is the best practice during a new combi boiler installation, but it's especially important in older properties where years of sludge and limescale may have built up in your pipes and radiators.

 If you're installing a new central heating system to combat poor heat circulation in your home, you need to make sure you tackle issues in your pipework too, so you feel the benefits of the new system.